mongare-k/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Command that lists all local variables and environment variables, and functions Command that creates a new local variable
 Command that creates a new global variable
+Command that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line